 During the Christmas season, you will find many different types of cookies in Switzerland.
 Within particular geographic regions, and even within individual households, people have their favorite recipes — some of which have been passed down from previous generations.
 When considering the most popular Swiss cookies during the holiday season, here’s my list of six — in no particular order, which seem very well-known and loved.
 I have also included links to recipes in English for each of them, if you want to try making them yourself.

 Mailänderli / Milanais

 Mailänderli (German) or Milanais (French) are small, cut-out cookies flavored with lemon zest.
-Before baking, the tops of these cookies are glazed with egg yolk thinned with water or milk.
+Before baking, bakers brush the tops of these cookies with a beaten egg yolk thinned with water or milk.
 This gives the cookies a shiny, yellow appearance.
 It’s hard to find someone who does not like these.

 Basler Brunsli / Brun de Bâle

 Another favorite Swiss cookies during the holidays is the Basler Brunsli (German) or Brun de Bâle (French).
 These small cut-out cookies contain chocolate and ground hazelnuts or almonds, although I most often see recipes that call for the latter.
-They are flavored with spices like cinnamon and cloves.
-The name comes from their place of origin (Basel) and their color (brown).
+Flavored with spices like cinnamon and cloves, these cookies get their name from their place of origin (Basel) and their color (brown).

 Chräbeli / Biscuits à l’Anis

 These delicious little cookies contain whole, toasted anise seeds.
 Chräbeli come from the City of Baden, in the Swiss canton of Aargau.
 If you are looking for a new Christmas cookie to make this year, you must add this to your list!
 They are rather easy to throw together, but like several other cookies on this list, you have to let them air-dry for several hours before baking.
 I think they are absolutely irresistible.
 You truly cannot eat just one.